ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/readme.md

 }
 ```

 Conditionals will always follow this pattern.
-There is one or more key words(if, else if, else).
+There is a key word(if, else if, else).
 Followed by an expression that will evaluate to true or false in parentheses.
-Then followed by code to execute if/when the condition is met.
+Then followed by code to execute when condition is met.

 ## Whitelisting vs Blacklisting
 What's wrong with the following code?: